-One other thing to note here — In the past chapter or two we followed a different pattern than a lot of web searching.
-Here we decided who would be the most trustworthy source of medical consensus (the NIH) and went and looked up what they said.
+One other thing to note here is that in the past chapter or two we followed a different pattern than a lot of web searching.
+Here we decided who would be the most trustworthy source of medical consensus (the NIH) and looked up what they said.

 This is an important technique to have in your research mix.
-Too often we execute web search after web search without first asking who would constitute an expert.
-Unsurprisingly, when we do things in this order we end up valuing the expertise of people who agree with us and devaluing that of those who don’t.
-If you find yourself going down a rabbit hole of conflicting information in your searches, back up a second and ask yourself: whose expertise you would respect?
+Too often, we execute web search after web search without first asking who would constitute an expert.
+Unsurprisingly, when we do things in this order, we end up valuing the expertise of people who agree with us and devaluing the expertise of those who don’t.
+If you find yourself going down a rabbit hole of conflicting information in your searches, back up a second and ask yourself: whose expertise would you respect?
 Maybe it’s not the NIH.
 Maybe it’s the Mayo Clinic, or Medline, or the World Health Organization.
 But deciding who has expertise before you search will mediate some of your worst tendencies toward confirmation bias.